eloraju/rusting/readme.md

 ### 21-04-(02-03)

 Whooa boi.
-Did a whole lot of refactoring.
+Did a whole lot of refactoring last night and this morning.
 Read and watched some tutorials about modules and testing and decided to give them a go.
 At the moment I feel like I made good decisions but I'll take another look into this in the evening.
 Then I'll know for sure.
 I know that the regex tests are failing but I'll address that in the evening.

 Special thanks to [@murtsi](https://github.com/katis) for telling me about the vector/index implementation of linked lists.
 I did expand on the idea a bit but time will tell whether my contributions were any good :D